Topological electronic crystals in twisted bilayer-trilayer graphene

 Berry curvature is the foundational ingredient required for the formation of topological electronic states.
 When time-reversal symmetry is broken spontaneously, these states give rise to dramatic experimental signatures at zero magnetic field.
 Quantum anomalous Hall (QAH) insulators are a notable example, characterized by precise quantization of the Hall conductance to integer multiples of the square of the electron charge divided by Planck's constant, $Ce^2/h$~\cite{haldane1988model,RevModPhys.95.011002}.
 This quantization is robust against sample variations, protected by a topological Bloch-band invariant known as the Chern number, $C$, that is equivalent to the integrated Berry curvature of the filled bands in the Brillouin zone~\cite{thouless1982quantized,berryphase2010effects}.
-QAH insulators have been observed in several van der Waals (vdW) platforms, including graphene~\cite{sharpe2019emergent,serlin2020intrinsic,stepanov2021competing,polshyn2022topological,chen2020tunable,lu2024fractional} and transition metal dichalcogenide (TMD) \m lattices~\cite{li2021quantum,cai2023signatures,zeng2023thermodynamic,park2023observation,tao2024valley}, as well as rhombohedral-stacked multilayer graphene~\cite{han2023large,sha2024observation}.
+QAH insulators have been observed in several van der Waals platforms, including graphene~\cite{sharpe2019emergent,serlin2020intrinsic,stepanov2021competing,polshyn2022topological,chen2020tunable,lu2024fractional} and transition metal dichalcogenide \m lattices~\cite{li2021quantum,cai2023signatures,zeng2023thermodynamic,park2023observation,tao2024valley}, and rhombohedral-stacked multilayer graphene~\cite{han2023large,sha2024observation}.
 In each of those examples, flat electronic bands are susceptible to the spontaneous breaking of valley (and therefore time-reversal) symmetry by electron--electron interactions.
 The finite Chern number of the filled bands then defines the topological state of the system.

 Electron--electron interactions can also induce the spontaneous breaking of translational symmetry, creating a crystal of electrons known as a Wigner crystal.
-Traditional Wigner crystals are topologically trivial, usually pinned by disorder in two dimensions to behave as electrical insulators.
-However, there are decades-old predictions that topological states resembling the Wigner crystal can also exist~\cite{tevsanovic1989hall}.
-When these states form at zero magnetic field due to spontaneously broken time-reversal symmetry, the result is an anomalous Hall crystal (AHC) that exhibits both a charge gap and a quantized anomalous Hall effect.
+Wigner crystals are topologically trivial, usually pinned by disorder in two dimensions to behave as electrical insulators.
+However, there are decades-old predictions that topological states resembling the Wigner crystal can also exist at high magnetic field~\cite{tevsanovic1989hall}, creating a topological electronic crystal (TEC) known as a Hall crystal.
+When these crystals form at zero magnetic field due to spontaneously broken time-reversal symmetry, the result is an anomalous Hall crystal that exhibits both a charge gap and a quantized anomalous Hall effect.